aranaea/kafka-demo/README.md

   with just `docker-compose up`
 * `docker-compose.dev.yml`
   * The same as `docker-compose.yml` except that it mounts the producer and consumer src directories to make the dev/test cycle easier.
+You can start it with `docker-compose -f docker-compose.dev.yml up`
 * producer
   * The source and `Dockerfile` for the producer application.
 * consumer